-When using Fan plus do not line the floor of the oven with anything, e. g. aluminium foil or so-called protective liners.
+When using Conventional heat , Bottom heat , Intensive bake or Fan plus of the oven with anything, e.g. aluminium foil or so-called protective liners.
 Neither should you place roasting pans or glass trays directly on the oven floor.

-- It is important that the heat is allowed to spread evenly throughout the food being cooked.
-This can be achieved by stirring and/or turning the food, and observing a sufficiently long standing time, which should be added to the time needed for cooking, reheating or defrosting. - When heating food and drinks, remember that the heat is created in the food itself, and that the container will normally be cooler.
+▶ It is important that the heat is allowed to spread evenly throughout the food being cooked.
+This can be achieved by stirring and/or turning the food, and observing a sufficiently long standing time, which should be added to the time needed for cooking, reheating or defrosting.

+When heating food and drinks, remember that the heat is created in the food itself, and that the container will normally be cooler.
 The dish is only warmed by the heat of the food.